 Tutors are individuals who provide instruction to others either on a paid or volunteer basis.
 Tutors shall work with a maximum of two (2) students per tutor per session.
 The library is not to be used as classroom or office space, but as a safe and quiet workspace for students to receive instruction.

-All tables and chairs located in the main public space of the library will be available for use by tutors on a first-come, first-served basis during Library operating hours.
-Tutors will contact the Library to reserve use of the Community Room or Conference room space.
+Tutors will contact the Library to reserve use of the Meerting Room or Conference room space.
 A Room request form will be kept on file for each tutor.

 Tables, chairs and rooms may not be available if being used by others or are needed for library programs or activities.
 Reservations cannot be made for table and chairs in the main room and there is no exclusive use of these areas in the Library.
 The Library reserves the right to limit tutoring sessions and area use at the discretion of the Library Director or his or her designee.